M. A. Khaleque · in loving memory

 A father, a husband, an officer of the Bangladesh Air Force — and, above all, a man whose life story still eludes me.
 He traveled an extraordinary mile in his lifetime to bring peace, prosperity & happiness to both his immediate and extended family.

-A son's remembrance · twenty-four years on
+A son's remembrance · twenty-five years on

 Wing Commander M. A. Khaleque